This is what India's caste hatred looks like

 'Staged to look like suicide'

-Sanjay Danane, 38, was found hanging near the school where he worked a school in 2010.
+Sanjay Danane, 38, was found hanging near the school where he worked in 2010.
 His parents allege that he was killed by his upper-caste colleagues because of a dispute at work and that they staged the death to resemble a suicide.

 Police arrested about 18 people, including teachers, board members and the school's principal.
 They have since been granted bail.